"THERE'S NO WIFI IN THE FOREST BUT I PROMISE YOU WILL FIND A BETTER CONNECTION"

 Collect your own tinder & fuel, prepare & cook your own food and get yourself comfortable for a night in the woods, sleeping in the camp you.

 In other words, after a long day of bushcraft & survival training and guidance from our instructors.
 You will be prepared with the required education, enough to be responsible for you own personal well being.
-Life is what you make it and this becomes even more a reality in the woods.

 It's time to go wild, let nature provide and put physical and mental strengths to the test.